 - According to Hughes, all gigs should fulfill what she calls the two-out-of-three rule, meeting at least two out of three of the following points: 1) money 2) career boost or visibility 3) passion project.
 “Sometimes money trumps all else,” she says.
 “But I avoid projects at all cost when the answer to all three of those criteria is ‘meh.’”

-- Write out a one to five year timeline, including the goals you want to achieve in those years.
+- Write out a one- to five-year timeline, including the goals you want to achieve in those years.
 Knowing your goals—both professional and personal—will help you determine the amount of money you want and need to make.

 - Think of freelancing in terms of what economists call opportunity cost.
 “Whenever you do anything, it’s at the cost of doing something else,” Hughes says.

 - Balance gigs that pay well with those you are passionate about.
 Try to do them simultaneously or in succession.
-“Otherwise, you’ll lost your inspiration and get jaded,” Wenner Moyer says.
+“Otherwise, you’ll lose your inspiration and get jaded,” Moyer says.
 Taking some financial risk on larger projects that may pay off in the future also may help evolve your freelance career.

 - Break stories down by how many hours of research, pitching, interviewing, writing and edits they cost you.
 Use apps such as Hours Tracker if needed.
 Know how much you want to make per hour, based on how much you want to make per year.
 Budget for time off for vacation.

 - Economists always say diversify so no single loss will impact you.
-The same applies to freelancing, Wenner Moyer says.
+The same applies to freelancing, Moyer says.
 Choi adds, “Generalists survive mass extinctions.”

 - Maintain “bread and butter clients,” Choi says.
 These are clients you can count on to supply you with work.
 Keep at least one of these clients, but preferably three.
 “When you’re that financially vulnerable, it’s very anxiety-inducing if you just have one,” he says.